New JFK terminal will feature touchscreen food ordering - with gate delivery

 Nextep representatives demonstrated the system at the 2008 MICROS Users Conference, held Sept.
 14-16 in Annapolis, Md.
 The software allows gate-bound travelers to choose food and drink items from multiple vendors, combining them into a single order.
 An option is offered to add a gratuity; the buyer then swipes a payment card, and delivery to the gate is scheduled, along with an estimated arrival time.

 Tommy Wojick of Nextep said the program is part of the overall theme of Terminal 5 - dubbed "the T5 Experience" - which aims to make dining at the airport something travelers will look forward to rather than dread.
 The initiative also includes a focus on improved food quality, with local ingredients and a "farmer's market"-type ambiance.

 Topics: Delivery, Operations Management, POS

-/ James Bickers is the senior editor of Retail Customer Experience, and also manages webinars for Networld Media Group.
+/ James Bickers is the former senior editor of Retail Customer Experience, and also manages webinars for Networld Media Group.
 He has more than 20 years experience as a journalist and innovative content strategist, with publication credits in national, international and regional publications. www